timoreic/quokkit/README.md

 make coverage
 ```

-Open htmlcov/index.html in your browser
+Open htmlcov/index.html in your browser to see the coverage report

 ## Lint code with flake8